davidmallasen/GameOfLife_sparse/README.md

 ~~~
 If you want to sort by cumulative time instead of the flat value, add the `-cum` option to the `google-pprof` command.

+### Detecting memory leaks

+To check that there are no memory leaks change the number of steps in `src/perf_test.cpp` to something smaller like 200, recompile and run `HEAPCHECK=normal ./bin/perf.out`.